nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/README.md

 The DELETE operation, managed by the delete::delete_database function, is responsible for deleting the SQLite database file.
 It waits for a duration before performing the deletion.
 If the database file exists, it is removed.

-### 🚀Optimized Rust Binary
+### 🚀 Optimized Rust Binary

+This project goes beyond a basic Rust command-line application.
+As part of the optimization process, an optimized Rust binary is generated as a GitHub Actions artifact.
+This optimized binary ensures efficient execution and performance, making it ideal for a wide range of applications.
+Users can download the optimized binary directly from the GitHub Actions artifacts, ensuring they have a high-performing application ready for use.

 The following process is used to generate an optimized Rust binary:

-The cargo build --release command is used to build the Rust binary in release mode.
+1. The `cargo build --release` command is used to build the Rust binary in release mode.
-The strip command is used to remove unnecessary symbols from the Rust binary.
-The upx command is used to compress the Rust binary.
+2. The `Makefile` is edited to include optimization settings and additional build configurations.
+3. The `Cargo.toml` file is edited to include necessary dependencies and configurations for optimization.
-The optimized Rust binary is generated as a GitHub Actions artifact that can be downloaded.
+4. The optimized Rust binary is generated as a GitHub Actions artifact that can be downloaded.

+Later in the instructions section, we will provide details on how to use it.

 ### 📚User Instructions